 1. Register for a Swappa account

-Sign up is extremely easy – you just need a working email address.
+Sign-up is extremely easy – you just need a working email address.
 Swappa uses PayPal for all purchases made in our marketplace.
-A lot of this has to do with convenience and the rock solid protections PayPal has in place to ensure everyone is happy throughout the transaction process.
-For those that don’t have a PayPal account you can always checkout using a PayPal guest account.
+A lot of this has to do with convenience and the rock-solid protections PayPal has in place to ensure everyone is happy throughout the transaction process.
+If you don’t have a PayPal account, you can always check out using a PayPal guest account.

 2. Search for the phone you want

 Once you’ve found what you’re looking for, you can either check out immediately by pressing the Buy Now button or Add to Cart (beta).
-Selecting Buy Now will take you to our check out page where you can also purchase add-on items like Accident Protection Plan for items like phones, Express Shipping (if provided by the seller), and even accessories like an extra Lightning cable for your iPhone.
+Selecting Buy Now will take you to our checkout page where you can also purchase add-on items, such as accessories.

-To finish the check out process, simply choose from the various payment options (PayPal, PayPal Credit, or PayPal Guest), after which you’ll receive email receipts for your purchase.
-Don’t forget that for every item purchased in the marketplace, you’ll receive two payment confirmations: one for the purchased item and a separate charge for Swappa’s sale fee (which was already included in the listing price).
+To finish the checkout process, simply choose from the various payment options (PayPal, PayPal Credit, or PayPal Guest), after which you’ll receive email receipts for your purchase.

 Now that you’ve paid for a phone, the seller is required to ship the device and provide tracking information within two full business days, starting the day after receiving payment.
 The phone will be yours soon!